 For many years, Nigeria has shared its delicious cuisine with the world.
 Our party favorites such as Jollof rice, moi-moi and our authentic street foods such as suya.

-As large and diverse as Nigeria is with its different cultural background and distinct cuisines, Suya is one food that every Nigerian is familiar with.
-Although originally made mostly by the northerners, we’ve all found ways to immerse ourselves in the authenticity of the spice mix by introducing it into our different cuisines.
+As large and diverse as Nigeria is with its different cultural background and distinct cuisines.
+Suya is one food that every Nigerian is familiar with.
+Although originally made mostly by the northerners.
+We’ve all found ways to immerse ourselves in this rich spice mix by introducing it into our different cuisines.

 I made my suya spice mix just the way my mama taught me and now you can make it too.
 Below are details of the ingredients that you might want to familiarise yourself with:

 KuliKuli Balls – A common Nigerian snack made from roasted peanuts.
 The oils are extracted from the peanuts and the pulp is used to make this spicy snack.